Organ-on-a-chip: Heart

-Kidney-on-a-chip
+The microfluidic approaches utilized for teasing apart specific mechanisms at the single-cell level and at the tissue-level are becoming increasingly sophisticated and so are the fabrication methods.
+Rapid dissemination and availability of low cost, high resolution 3D printing technology is revolutionizing this space and opening new possibilities for building patient specific heart and cardiovascular systems.
+The confluence of high resolution 3D printing, patient derived iPSCs with artificial intelligence is posed to make significant strides towards truly personalized heart modelling and ultimately, patient care.

+Kidney

 Renal cells and nephrons have already been simulated by microfluidic devices.
 "Such cell cultures can lead to new insights into cell and organ function and be used for drug screening".
 A kidney-on-a-chip device has the potential to accelerate research encompassing artificial replacement for lost kidney function.
 Nowadays, dialysis requires patients to go to a clinic up to three times per week.
 A more transportable and accessible form of treatment would not only increase the patient's overall health (by increasing frequency of treatment), but the whole process would become more efficient and tolerable.
 Artificial kidney research is striving to bring transportability, wearability and perhaps implantation capability to the devices through innovative disciplines: microfluidics, miniaturization and nanotechnology.

-Nephron-on-a-chip

 The nephron is the functional unit of the kidney and is composed of a glomerulus and a tubular component.
 Researchers at MIT claim to have designed a bioartificial device that replicates the function of the nephron's glomerulus, proximal convoluted tubule and loop of Henle.

 Each part of the device has its unique design, generally consisting of two microfabricated layers separated by a membrane.
 The only inlet to the microfluidic device is designed for the entering blood sample.
 In the glomerulus' section of the nephron, the membrane allows certain blood particles through its wall of capillary cells, composed by the endothelium, basement membrane and the epithelial podocytes.
 The fluid that is filtered from the capillary blood into Bowman's space is called filtrate or primary urine.

 In the tubules, some substances are added to the filtrate as part of the urine formation, and some substances reabsorbed out of the filtrate and back into the blood.
 The first segment of these tubules is the proximal convoluted tubule.
 This is where the almost complete absorption of nutritionally important substances takes place.
 In the device, this section is merely a straight channel, but blood particles going to the filtrate have to cross the previously mentioned membrane and a layer of renal proximal tubule cells.
 The second segment of the tubules is the loop of Henle where the reabsorption of water and ions from the urine takes place.
 The device's looping channels strives to simulate the countercurrent mechanism of the loop of Henle.
 Likewise, the loop of Henle requires a number of different cell types because each cell type has distinct transport properties and characteristics.
 These include the descending limb cells, thin ascending limb cells, thick ascending limb cells, cortical collecting duct cells and medullary collecting duct cells.